ZihongHe/CNN-based-Person-Detection/README.md

 4, technique approach

-Step 1:  read in given-person image to be face imageset;
+Step 1:  read in specific-person image to be face imageset;

 Step 2:  read in block object from frames of video to be non-face imageset

 Step 3:  build train-test set by random allocation

-Step 4:  build Convolutional based Neural Network to recognise given-person's face
+Step 4:  build Convolutional based Neural Network to recognise specific-person's face

 step 5:  predict block object in each frame, and put red bounding box on the highest-prediction-score block frame